funkhaus/fuxt/README.md

 -   Open Graph tags in head.
 This might help.
 -   Get preview URLs working: https://gist.githubusercontent.com/resir014/28bd011b909c44cb9a9bcfce8a63b0b6/raw/7e388ba7bd21c6981769c95f972865b0622c926a/functions.php
 -   Get a meta field added to admin dashboard for Frontend URL.
 Needs both staging and production.
+-   Get it working on Heroku
+-   Add CI pipeline (TBD what we are testing for)

 TODO Components we need: